pauldorehill/FSharp.Data.Cypher/README.md

 ## Type Provider

-It could be possible to have typed access to the graph using a [Type Provider](https://docs.microsoft.com/en-us/dotnet/fsharp/tutorials/type-providers/)... but no time fo that just yet.
+It could be possible to have typed access to the graph using a [Type Provider](https://docs.microsoft.com/en-us/dotnet/fsharp/tutorials/type-providers/)... but no time for that just yet.
 A starting point may be a script that could be run to generate all the types based of a graph.

 ## Examples